Police Officer Career Advancement Timeline

-Policies will vary from department to department, but a year or two after you've completed your probationary year, you might be eligible to make a lateral move into a specialty post, such as the K-9 unit.
-This might be as a detective or investigator, a training officer, a member of SWAT, or many other specialized positions.
+Policies vary from department to department, but a year or two after you've completed your probationary year, you might be eligible to make a lateral move into a specialty post, such as a K-9 unit, a detective or investigator, a training officer, a member of SWAT, or many other specialized positions.

 If you're really serious about taking your career as far as you can go, it's a good idea to get exposure to the many different units in your department.

-You can expect to be ready for your first step into the supervisory ranks anywhere between 5 and 10 years into your career.
+You can expect to be ready for your first step into the supervisory ranks anywhere between five and 10 years into your career.
 As a police sergeant, you'll be responsible for supervising officers.

 That means monitoring their calls, inspecting their cars and uniforms, giving advice and guidance on how to handle situations, and providing much-needed discipline and oversight in the day-to-day functions of your squad.

-Once you make sergeant, promotions may come more quickly, depending on how you perform.
-Often all that is required is a year in grade from sergeant up.
-Your next steps will be as a lieutenant and then captain, typically middle-manager ranks.
+Once you make sergeant, promotions may come more quickly, depending on how well you perform.
+You might spend no more than a year at a particular rank.
+Your next steps will be as a lieutenant and then captain—typically middle-manager ranks.

 Lieutenants and captains provide oversight for their districts.
-Lieutenants run shifts supervising multiple sergeants, and captains handle to overall operations of an entire district or precinct.
-You can reasonably expect to make lieutenant between 7 and 15 years of becoming an officer, and a captain between 9 and 20 years, depending on your department.
+Lieutenants run shifts supervising multiple sergeants, and captains handle overall operations of an entire district or precinct.
+You can reasonably expect to make lieutenant between seven and 15 years of becoming an officer, and a captain between nine and 20 years, depending on your department.